Dr. Ash May, ND

 That’s why functional medicine is critical to health.
 Functional medicine asks, “How did you get to this point?
 What lifestyle changes do you need to make to get back to health?”

 In traditional medicine, if your blood pressure is high, you take a blood pressure medication.
 In naturopathic and functional medicine, you stop and look at the lifestyle that has gotten you to this point.
-Then you make changes so that your body can return to a natural state of peak performance.
 Medications and supplements are sometimes necessary, but they aren’t the end game point.
-The end goal is for your body to perform in health because you’ve treated it well.
+The end goal is for your body is for it to feel healthy because you’ve treated it well.

 Let’s get back to health

 Of course, to do this, you need to know what good health is for you.
 Maybe it’s having the energy to take up a sport again that you used to love, like long-distance bicycling or rock climbing.
-Or, perhaps it’s getting home after a long workday and finding the energy to wrestle your kids on the couch, instead of walking in like the Grinch.
-Alternatively, maybe health means having the desire and ability to rekindle your sex life.
+Or, perhaps it’s being more present with your children, family or friends.
+Maybe it’s finally losing that weight once and for all.

 So, while you’re Googling answers to your questions, stop and ask yourself what your vision of health looks like.
 Then make an appointment with me.
 I want to help you find your way back to good health.